Survey of adults in custody

 Some representative examples of written comments from the survey related to mental health medication include:

-“It takes to long to recieve help for mental health issues.
+“It takes to long to receive help for mental health issues.
 If you mention that you were having these, they always cuff you up and take you immediately to suicide watch.
 This makes it hard to want to seek out help if you were having problems.”

 “Mental Health was a very slow process in jail.
 I have observed MANY inmates (AICs) reach their breaking point while in quarantine and actually yell out "HELP" in their cells until being sent to disciplinary or being verbally or physically attacked by staff or other inmates (AICs) Last time I was here it took me 2+ months to get my PTSD meds!”

 “I've got mental health issues and am on certain medications for nightmares and have not received my medication.
-My nightmares cause thoughts of suicide and I dont feel its fair that I have to go through that”
+My nightmares cause thoughts of suicide and I don't feel its fair that I have to go through that”

 Physical health medication